konradthiemann/Kanban-Backend/README.md

 #### How to handle Todos

 - To get all todos you need to make a GET request to `/todos/`
-    - You can add filters to the url like this:
+    - You can add filters to the URL like this:
     ```
     /todos/?title=test
     ```